Ultimate Guide to Chicken Coop Flooring

 This is one of the most important things to consider.
 You want to make sure that your birds can stay cool if you are in a hot climate and that they can stay warm if you live in a cold climate.

-If you live in a cold climate, you need to consider insulation.
-From my list of the 4 best chicken coop flooring options, I would use plywood covered with linoleum, or rubber mats.
+• If you live in a cold climate, you need to consider insulation and ease of piling up a thick layer of chicken bedding.
+Your best options here are plywood covered with linoleum or rubber mats.

 Ease of Cleaning

 Chickens are notorious for making a mess in a hurry.
-Between their poop, dust, feathers, spilled feed, and the potential for any pests or rodents they attract, you’ll be sure to have a filthy coop before long.
+Between their poop, dust, feathers, and spilled feed (and don’t forget the potential for pests or rodents they attract!), you’ll have a filthy coop before long.

 Pests & Predators

-Pests like mites and lice can also be a concern.
-Avoid flooring with lots of cracks or crevices such as dirt or wood/plywood that can harbor pests.
+Smaller pests like mites and lice can also be a concern.
+Avoid flooring with lots of cracks or crevices, such as dirt or wood/plywood that can harbor pests.
+Again, having a type of flooring that you can power wash periodically will also help keep the pests down.

 Durability